 EXPLORE THIS STORY

-Berlin observes Japanese nuclear with the gaze of a country that shut its own down
+Berlin observes Japanese nuclear power with the gaze of one who closed its own

 Dominant angle identified — does not reflect unanimity of this country’s media

-Berlin treats the earthquake with the data-driven rigor that is its signature.
-Tagesschau provides a detail nobody else mentions: 170,000 people received evacuation orders across five prefectures, and on Japan's seismic intensity scale, the tremors correspond to the level where 'unreinforced concrete walls can collapse.'
-This technical precision reveals the Tagesschau audience: engineers and technicians who want actionable facts, not emotions.
+Berlin treats the earthquake with the data precision that marks German journalism.
+Tagesschau provides a detail no one else mentions: 170,000 people received evacuation orders across five prefectures, and on Japan's seismic intensity scale, the tremors corresponded to the level where "non-reinforced concrete walls can collapse."
+This technical precision reveals the Tagesschau audience: engineers and technicians wanting actionable facts, not emotions.

-The nuclear paragraph is revealing: Tagesschau explicitly mentions the absence of irregularities at power plants, but also that bullet train services in Aomori were halted.
-Germany, which shut down its own reactors in 2023, observes nuclear Japan with the gaze of one who chose a different path.
-Mentioning that plants are functioning normally is also an implicit reminder that seismic nuclear risk exists.
+The nuclear paragraph is revealing: Tagesschau explicitly mentions the absence of irregularities at the plants, but also that high-speed rail links at Aomori were suspended.
+Germany, which closed its own reactors in 2023, observes nuclear Japan with the gaze of one who chose another path.
+Mentioning that plants operate normally also implicitly recalls that seismic nuclear risk exists.

-Tagesschau concludes with the 182 alerted municipalities including greater Tokyo -- a detail that transforms a regional earthquake into a national threat.
-Germany understands that when the Kanto region shakes, 40 million people are concerned.
+Tagesschau concludes with the 182 municipalities on alert including greater Tokyo—a detail that transforms a regional earthquake into a national threat.
+Germany understands that when the Kanto region shakes, 40 million people are affected.

-Germany's post-nuclear gaze colors coverage of an earthquake with no nuclear dimension
+Germany's post-nuclear perspective colors coverage of an earthquake with no nuclear dimension

 Tagesschau's technical precision masks absence of geopolitical analysis